AnantharamanLab/METABOLIC/README.md

 perl METABOLIC-C.pl -help
 ```

-* **-in-gn [required if you are starting from nucleotide fasta files]** Defines the location of the genome nucleotide fasta files ending with ".fasta" to be run by this program
+* **-in-gn [required if you are starting from nucleotide fasta files]** Defines the location of the FOLDER containing the genome nucleotide fasta files ending with ".fasta" to be run by this program
-* **-in [required if you are starting from faa files]** Defines the location of the genome amino acid files ending with ".faa" to be run by this program
+* **-in [required if you are starting from faa files]** Defines the location of the FOLDER containing the genome amino acid files ending with ".faa" to be run by this program
 * **-r [required]** Defines the path to a text file containing the location of paried reads
 * **-t [optional]** Defines the number of threads to run the program with (Default: 20)
 * **-m-cutoff [optional]** Defines the fraction of KEGG module steps present to designate a KEGG module as present (Default: 0.75)